 Diaz ticket was indeed paid, but she did not prevail in her suit for damages.
 This outlet was the only news outlet to report Diaz's lawsuit.
 You can read that story by clicking here.
 Diaz's lawsuit was the symptom of a much larger problem.

-Behind the scenes and hidden from the public by the Dupree administration, outside auditing firm Riggs & Ingram, LLC. sent an email to the Dupree Administration.
+Behind the scenes and hidden from the public by the DuPree administration, outside auditing firm Riggs & Ingram, LLC. sent an email to the DuPree Administration.
 The letter, dated September of 2016, stated the firm could not complete the city's audits for 2015 and 2016.
-The firm pointed to a few issues, but number one on the list pointed the finger at Judge Evans's Court, and specifically pointed out the inadequate accounting of the court's fines accounts.
+The firm pointed to a few issues, but number one on the list pointed the finger at Judge Evans' court, and specifically pointed out the inadequate accounting of the court's fines accounts.